The Garden Land

 The Future

-In September 2015, Janet Hawley’s book telling the full story, Wendy Whiteley and the Secret Garden, was published, with the hope of permanently saving the vulnerable garden from being bulldozed and sold off for redevelopment.
+In September 2015, Janet Hawley’s book telling the full story, Wendy Whiteley and the Secret Garden, was first published, with the hope of permanently saving the vulnerable garden from being bulldozed and sold off for redevelopment.
+Since reprinted seven times, in 2023 a paperback edition was added.

 The subsequent publicity from the book and a following ABC TV documentary on Australian Story, helped North Sydney Council’s long-held wish to gain the garden as a permanent public park.

-On October 9, 2015, NSW Premier Mike Baird granted a 30 year lease with a 30 year option to North Sydney Council, and promised that a Trust would be established to secure the on-going future care of the Secret Garden, maintaining Wendy’s vision.
+On October 9, 2015, NSW Premier Mike Baird granted a 30 year lease with a 30 year option to North Sydney Council, with a Trust established in 2017, to secure the on-going future care of the Secret Garden, maintaining Wendy’s vision.
 Premier Baird said: ‘This garden is a gift of Wendy’s to the people of Sydney – it truly is a living Whiteley that is bursting with life and creativity.
 I’m delighted that a place which brings such joy to residents and visitors, has now been secured for future generations to enjoy.’

-Wendy’s Secret Garden has grown into a giant living work of art, and to this day, Wendy has generously paid for the entire garden and its meticulous upkeep by her dedicated team of gardeners.
-Wendy is now 75, and very concerned for the garden’s future, as North Sydney Council would find it extremely difficult to alone maintain this unique artist’s garden to the high standards she has set.
+Wendy’s Secret Garden has grown into a giant living work of art, and Wendy has generously paid for the entire garden and its meticulous upkeep by her dedicated team of gardeners.
+North Sydney Council would find it extremely difficult to alone maintain this unique artist’s garden to the high standards she has set.

 “Nothing disappears faster than a garden, when it is not properly maintained,” Wendy says with feeling.